FN HP-DA (Browning Double Action) – early model.

 The BDAO / HP-DAO is a further step towards modern trends and is a Double Action Only gun, without any manual safeties or decocking lever.

 Unlike the original HP-DAs, newest models found its niche on European military and police market, and also sold in USA.

 Technically, HP-DA / BDA9 is a recoil operated, locked breech semiautomatic pistol.
-It uses Browning cam to interlock barrel and slide.
-Trigger is of double action type with ambidextrous decoker and internal fireing pin safety or of double action only type with firing pin safety only.
-Additional safety prevents pistol from firing if slide does not closed completely.
-Basic design featured fixed sighst that are dovetailed into the slide.
-Magazine is double-stack and holds 14 rounds.
-Magazine release button is located behind the triggerguard and can be installed on either side of the gun by the user.
+It uses a Browning style cam to interlock barrel and slide.
+Trigger is of double action type with either ambidextrous decocker and internal firing pin safety or double action only type with firing pin safety only.
+An additional safety prevents the pistol from firing if the slide is not closed completely.
+The basic design featured fixed sights, dovetailed into the slide.
+The magazine is double-stack and holds 14 rounds, with the possibility to leave one extra in the chamber.
+A magazine release button is located behind the triggerguard and can be installed on either side of the gun by the user.

-In general, the HP-DA / BDA9 pistol represents slightly conservative, but still sound approach to combat pistol, offering good firepower, reliability and reasonable safety level.
+In general, the HP-DA / BDA9 pistol represents, in my view, a slightly conservative, but still sound approach to a combat pistol.
+It offers good firepower, solid reliability and a satisfactory safety level.